Sergio00166/webFILE/README.md

 * Switch audio tracks in-browser (requires experimental Web Platform Features).
 * SSA/ASS subtitle support via `JASSUB` on the client.
 * On-demand SSA/ASS → WebVTT conversion, used when JASSUB does not render or fails.
-  To enable, press and hold the settings button in the player until it changes color.
 * Extracts embedded subtitles and chapter data from `.mkv`, `.mp4`, etc.
 * Auto-loads external `.mks` subtitles matching video basename.